NEWS: The Micro Arts Magazine 1984 first edition – online here now

 I had written for the student arts magazine and music fanzines, mainly Sheffield and London’s NMX by Martin Lacey (now publishing Safety Pin punk magazine).
-So making a magazine was a natural thing to do, although perhaps not a core activity for Micro Arts.
-Friends supplied some of the computer art articles, which covered art generation, music, etc. It was an alternative to the usual computer magazines which did not cover art, only graphic production, games etc.
+Friends supplied some of the articles, which covered art generation, music, etc. It was an alternative to the usual computer magazines which did not cover art, only graphic production, games etc. The Micro Arts operation was imagined to be commercial, which was ridiculous.
+But it did lead to some interesting work at Sheffield Psalter Lane art college, the London Institute etc.

-Next is a short extract from Micro Arts Magazine editorial, by ‘Clive Sinclair’, this was a spoof piece based on a typical inspiring text:
+Next is a short extract from Micro Arts Magazine editorial, by ‘Clive Sinclair’, this was a spoof piece based on a typical inspiring text (see Contents scan below for the full experience):

 Have you ever thought about computing and the people in it as special?
 Here’s why…